-The 14th century was a pretty awful time to be living pretty much anywhere in Asia.
-The various Mongol khanates were all in steep decline so chaos and anarchy were on the rise and everywhere you looked there was either some Mongolian prince fighting another Mongolian prince (and usually both of them were just puppets for some powerful tribe or another), or (as in China) outright revolution leading to total overthrow.
+The 14th century was a difficult time to be living pretty much anywhere in Asia.
+The Mongol khanates were all in steep decline so chaos and anarchy were on the rise and everywhere you looked there was either some Mongolian prince fighting another Mongolian prince (and usually both of them were just puppets for some powerful tribe or another), or (as in China) outright revolution.
 Timur was born into a Mongolian tribe in the city of Shahr-i Sabz (literally “The City of Green”), located in modern Uzbekistan, in 1336.
-He lived in the settled half of what had once been a unified khanate but that had split into two parts largely on settled/nomadic lines.
-Timur, who had ambition but only mid-level status in the tribe, attached himself to a nomadic warlord who invaded the Shahr-i Sabz region around 1360 and was apparently useful enough to get that warlord to appoint Timur as the head of his tribe, the Barlas.
-He seems to have already attracted to himself a band of followers who were personally loyal to him rather than bound by custom or tribal requirement, and this made him a force to be reckoned with.
-Timur set about building his power base at the expense of the warlord who had installed him, until that warlord came back and forced Timur to submit.
-He went back and forth like this for a decade, first with the nomadic warlords and then with his former partner within the khanate, Amir Husayn, alternately taking power and being beaten back and forced to run and hide.
+He lived in the settled half of the Chaghatai Khanate, which had once been unified but had split into two parts largely on settled/nomadic lines, and we’re told he spent his youth committing petty crimes like cattle rustling, either for the thrill and quick cash or possibly for subsistence.

 Timur could certainly empathize with this ant, having tried over and over again to take power only to be driven back each time, and, tired and hungry and with nothing better to do, he kept watching this ant and feeling sorrier and sorrier for himself.
 But finally, on the 20th (50th, 70th, again it depends) attempt, the little ant managed to carry its prize all the way up the wall and on its way back to the nest, and Timur found new inspiration.
 If an ant can persevere like this, he thought, then surely a man can do the same, let alone a Great Man as Timur was sure he was.